corumj/aap-demo/README.md

 1. To start setup, after the above is complete run `ansible-playbook -i aws_ec2.yml -e @extra_vars.yml controller_setup.yml`
 2. To teardown the environment, run `ansible-playbook -i aws_ec2.yml -e @extra_vars.yml controller_teardown.yml`

 So long as you keep the `generated_files` directory and have the same `top_level_domain` you can teardown and spin up as many times as you want until your AWS OpenEnvironment expires or you remove it from RHPDS.
-I commonly teardown every night.
+I commonly teardown every night, starting up if I need the environment (I think it takes around an hour, but I've honestly never timed it).

 ## Todo
 1. Test if Shutting off instances and restarting them works with SSO and Catalog in the mix, this is because it's a lot faster to shut down and restart then reprovision and reinstall.